VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 convice your stakeholders that these benefits warrant the additional complexity of the solution.

-> In my experience, the most important disadvantage of using CQRS/ES
+> "In my experience, the most important disadvantage of using CQRS/event
-> and DDD is the "fear of change".
-This model is not similar to the
+> sourcing and DDD is the fear of change.
+This model is different from
-> famous 3-tier layered architecture that many of our stakeholders
+> the well-known three-tier layered architecture that many of our
-> are used to.
+> stakeholders are accustomed to."
 > Pawel Wilkosz (Customer Advisory Council)

-> The learning curve of the developers team is steep.
-Usually they
+> "The learning curve of developer teams is steep.
+Developers usually
-> thinks in terms of relational database development.
-From my
+> think in terms of relational database development.
+From my experience,
-> experience, the lack of business, and therefore domain rules and
+> the lack of business, and therefore domain rules and specifications,
-> specifications became the biggest hurdle.
+> became the biggest hurdle."
-> Jose Miguel ???
-(Customer Advisory Council)
+> Jose Miguel Torres  (Customer Advisory Council)

 # When should I use CQRS?